 DHS uses its data warehouse and enterprise financial system to monitor the quality and impact of its programs, manage contracts and spending, and inform its approach to further service integration.
-These systems are the source of the dashboards available to administrators, staff and, often, the public, to be able to view client counts and outcomes.
-Direct service staff (providers and DHS staff) also use DHS's "Client View" application to quickly see the full range of services that clients are using and have used in the past, as well as collateral information that is important for planning services and coordinating referrals and information across the human services network.

-This data warehouse-based information is the source of information for many Block Grant client counts.
-For programs not fully piloted or not part of the new data system, DHS uses provider reports to aggregate client counts.
-As all providers convert to the new system, client counts will become automated and more accurate (the system promotes greater adherence to definitions and eliminates duplication).
+DHS continues to develop these databases; it has developed a set of dashboards for mental health services data and a "client view" application that allows service providers to quickly see the other services that clients have accessed and use this information to improve their service planning, coordination and referrals.
+For many of the programs funded by the Block Grant, this is the source of client count information.
+There are, however, programs that are not yet fully piloted or part of the new data system.
+For these programs, DHS must continue to aggregate client counts from provider reports.
+As all providers convert to the new system, client counts will become more accurate, because the system promotes greater adherence to definitions and eliminates duplication.
 The unduplicated count of clients served within a program area will therefore change as providers begin using the new system; when client counts change significantly between years, DHS will provide notations to indicate whether the change is due to providers' use of a new system or reflective of a true change in the quantity of services provided.